thinkle-iacs/sandbox-example/README.md

 3. Click "Sync Changes" to push your changes from the local GitHub Codespace to your permanent GitHub repository.
 You'll have to click a confirmation popup as well.
    ![img](./screenshots/vc-3.png)
    ![img](./screenshots/vc-4.png)

+## Adding Images

+### Naming Images

+I recommend giving images simple filenames with no spaces or special characters.
+You can rename images in GitHub by selecting the file and pressing "Enter" or choosing "Rename" from the right-click menu.

+### Image Rights

+Before you upload images to your project, you should make sure you have the right to use them, either because you created them yourself, or because you found an image in the public domain or with a creative commons license that allows re-use.
+Wikipedia or the Wikimedia commons can be good sources of reusable images.

+### Adding Images to GitHub CodeSpaces

+You can add images or other files to your project in GitHub Codespaces either by dragging and dropping them onto the File Explorer or by using the right-click menu and selecting upload.

+If you put files in the wrong place, you can drag-and-drop to move them.

+Images you want to include in your project should be in the "public" folder.
+I recommend organizing them inside of a separate "images" folder for easy file management.

 ## Starting from the Terminal